-Current positions: Board member of Wye Valley and Forest of Dean Tourism Association (Director).
+Current positions: Board member of Wye Valley and Forest of Dean Tourism Association (Director) and co-chair.

 Brief experience: I grew up on a country estate learning first-hand from game keepers how land should be managed, equilibrium achieved and how the land and its food can have a place in the world of business.